hexresearch/ergvein/release-android-docker/README.md

 # Container based wallet build
-Builds release apk inside container.
-This reproducible isolated build can be used for independent app distribution system like FDroid.
+The script builds release APK inside a container.
+One can use the reproducible isolated build for independent app distribution systems like FDroid.

 Build command: